Thea Flaum

 Thea Flaum (born Thea Kharasch; September 17, 1938) is an American television producer best known as the creator of Sneak Previews, the movie review show featuring Roger Ebert and Gene Siskel.
-She is currently the president of the Hill Foundation for Families Living with Disabilities, a non-profit organization founded by Flaum and her husband, Robert A. Hill.
+She is the president of the Hill Foundation for Families Living with Disabilities, a nonprofit organization founded by Flaum and her husband, Robert A. Hill.

 Early life

 Flaum was born in Chicago, Illinois.
 She is the daughter of Sam and Freda Kharasch, and grew up in Chicago.
-She graduated from Skidmore College in 1960, with a bachelor's degree in English literature in 2005.
+She attended Skidmore College, where she was editor-in-chief of The Skidmore News and graduated in 1960 with a bachelor's degree in English literature.

 Career

 Television career

-In 1975, Flaum created a television show called Opening Soon at a Theater Near You (later known as Sneak Previews and Sneak Previews Goes Video).
+In 1975, Flaum created a television show called Opening Soon at a Theater Near You — which later became well-known as Sneak Previews and Sneak Previews Goes Video.

-A few years later, Flaum was named Executive Producer for National (PBS) cultural programs for WTTW/Chicago.
+A few years later, Flaum was named Executive Producer for National (PBS) cultural programs for WTTW in Chicago.
 She created the first national parenting series, “Look at Me,” hosted by Phil Donahue.
-She was responsible for the “Soundstage” music series and for co-productions with MTV and HBO.
+She was responsible for the Soundstage music series and for co-productions with MTV and HBO.

 In 1984, Flaum formed an independent production company based in Chicago.
 The company focused on family programming—creating, developing and producing dramas, documentaries, specials, series and pilots, for network, cable, syndication and public television.